teohxuen/website/content/report/final_report.md

 | :---------------------------------------------------------- | :------------------------------------------- |
 | Internal Pressure Below 107                                 | ALERT: PMB IS LEAKING!                       |
 | Drop in the Ratio of Internal Pressure to Temperature > 0.5 | ALERT: PMB MIGHT BE leaking, please observe. |
-##### Table XXX: Leak Detection Thresholds and Corresponding Notifications
+##### Table 16: Leak Detection Thresholds and Corresponding Notifications

-The leak detection is based on the Gay Lussac's Law <Insert Reference https://www.chem.fsu.edu/chemlab/chm1045/gas_laws.html > which states that the pressure of a gas is directly proportional to its temperature at constant volume.
+The leak detection is based on the Gay Lussac's Law [4] which states that the pressure of a gas is directly proportional to its temperature at constant volume.
 Hence, if the Battery Hull is not leaking, the amount of gas in the hull should remain the same.
 Thus, the ratio of internal pressure to temperature should remain consistent despite temperature changes.
 Therefore, a significant deviation in this ratio would suggest a potential leak.

 To obtain the previous Internal Pressure to Temperature ratio, the Google App Script obtains the last recorded data for the PMB on the Google Sheet.